 Animals and plants do possess rights consistent with their life that never could be violated unless with God's permission.
-Even in those cases which man himself prepare the conditions for the creation of plants or animals he has no right about their life, because man is merely an occasional cause and it is divine perpetual grace which is the rise and continuum of their existence and life.
-Preferring human life to animals' in some cases which they conflict each other, and butchering animals and getting benefits from plants are examples of divine permission which has been given to human beings under some specific circumstances.
-Some Islamic theologians believe that butchering animals in the name of God is the witness to the fact that it is only possible due to God's permission that one can butcher them, and there is no independent right for human beings in this case.
+Even in those cases which man himself prepare the conditions for the creation of plants or animals he has no right about their life, since man is merely an occasional cause and it is divine perpetual emanation which is the rise of existence and life.
+Preferring human life to animals' is some cases and butchering animals and getting benefits from plants are examples of divine permission which has been given to human beings under some specific circumstances.
+Some believes that butchering animals in the name of God is the witness to the fact that it is only possible due to God's permission and there is no independent right for human beings n this case.
 This principle not only is important in medical ethics especially in laboratorial studies of animals but it is also significant in other fields of Bioethics.
-It seems that those experiments which are carried out before any animals' life should not be in contradiction with this principle, since the creature possesses these rights after coming to life.
-In Christian or Judaic medical ethics some scientific researches which are declared as interfering in the divine creation of creatures, and thus, prohibited; but, this is not the reason for some prohibition in Islamic medical ethics, unless it has been demonstrated that they've had inappropriate outcomes that would lead society to corruption.
+It seems that those experiments which are carried out before any animals' life are not in contradiction with this principle, since the creature possesses these rights after coming to life.
+Those scientific researches which are declared as interfering in the creation of creatures, and thus, prohibited, in Christian or Judaic medical ethics, are justified in Islamic medical ethics, unless it been demonstrated that they've had inappropriate outcomes that would lead society to corruption.
 Human fetus has also its appropriate rights regarding its stage of life - human, animal, vegetative.

-5- Since most of people are failed to acquire their God-given rights, it is up to Islamic society to administer the justice and to help them in getting their right to have a healthy life.
+5- Since most of people are failed to acquire their God-given rights it is up to Islamic Society to administer the justice and to help them in getting their right to have a healthy life.

 Realization of moral prescriptions is reliant upon their sanctions.
-Thus, in Islamic society there should be plans for actualizing citizens' rights and setting tenacious moral relations between them, doing so we can hope to reach a moral society within which medical moral prescriptions are followed and medical moral prohibitions are avoided.
-In this connection, Islamic principle of promotion of Good and prevention of Evil in its broad sense which contains all of needed mechanisms for realizing the Good and avoiding from the Evil has great importance.
+Thus, in Islamic society there should be plans for actualizing citizens' rights and setting tenacious moral relations between them, doing so we can hope to reach a moral society someday within which medical moral prescriptions are followed and medical moral prohibitions are avoided.
+In this connection Islamic principle of promotion of Good and prevention of Evil in its broad sense which contains all of needed mechanisms for realizing the Good and avoiding from the Evil has great importance.

-D-Penal Components
+- Penal Components

-1- The system of reward and punishment in Islamic medical ethics -beside Islamic penal system- with God's satisfaction or dissatisfaction which is manifested in Otherworldly reward or punishment, not only is a guarantee for action's "Action Goodness" but also is so for its "Agent Goodness".
+1- The system of reward and punishment in Islamic medical ethics beside Islamic penal system, with God's satisfaction or dissatisfaction which is manifested in Otherworldly reward or punishment, not only is a guarantee for action's "Action Goodness" but also is so for its "Agent Goodness".

-In secularist systems special penal and persuasive methods have been thought out as doing or undoing moral prescriptions, which are manifested in different forms.
+In secularist systems special penal and persuasive methods have been thought out as sanctions for moral prescriptions that are manifested in different forms.
 Supervisory, judicial, administrative and disciplinary systems of country have the responsibility to assure the conformation of actions with the moral prescriptions.
-In religious systems, beside the aforementioned systems, the most important guarantee for moral action is Otherworldly award and punishment which is a good guarantee for moral action, specially in those cases which we have no access to the "Agent Goodness" of an action (which is not visible and thus could not be supervised), or in those cases that are far from detection by administrative disciplines.
+In religious systems, beside the aforementioned systems, the most important guarantee for moral action, whether in those cases which we have no access to the aforementioned mechanisms or in action's "Agent Goodness" (which is not visible and thus could not be supervised), is Otherworldly award and punishment which is the best guarantee for moral action.11

-2- Since there are duties in front of rights, moral duties in medicine should be set in such a way that everyone touches his right.
-Determining the duties of medical agents according to the rights of other medical elements or agents (and vice versa) is very important.
+2- Since there are obligations in front of rights, moral obligations in medicine should be set in such a way that everyone touches his right.
+Determining the obligations of medical agents according to patients rights and vice versa is very important.